-Lipoprotein(a) is a single LDL particle linked to an apo (a) protein.
-Lp(a) has been found to be highly genetically determined; however, CKD is related to changes in Lp(a) catabolism and metabolism.
-Several studies have shown that Lp(a) is elevated in CKD and is an independent CVD risk factor.
-The ESC/EAS 2019 guidelines advise measuring Lp(a) at least once in a person's lifetime and that this information be used to assess cardiovascular risk.
-If the levels are >430 nmol/L, they advise that the lifetime cardiovascular risk is equivalent to that of heterozygous familial hypercholesterolaemia.
-Lp(a) is currently unavailable in many district general hospitals.
-However, where it is available, this is a useful tool to further delineate risk, especially in younger people or in those who have type 1 diabetes.
-However, currently, there is a lack of clinical evidence in these populations with regard to lipid assessment and management.
+Lipoprotein(a), a single LDL particle linked to an apo (a) protein, is an independent CVD risk factor which is highly genetically determined.
+CKD is related to changes in Lp(a) catabolism and metabolism.
+Several studies have shown that Lp(a) is elevated in CKD, possibly related to reduced clearance.^{22,23} It has also been hypothesised that the prolonged duration of elevated Lp(a) in people on dialysis may contribute towards CVD.24 The ESC/EAS 2019 guidelines advise measuring Lp(a) at least once in a person's lifetime and that this information be used to assess cardiovascular risk.
+If the levels are >430 nmol/L, they advise that the lifetime cardiovascular risk is equivalent to that of heterozygous familial hypercholesterolaemia.16 Lp(a) is currently unavailable in many district general hospitals.
+However, where it is available, this is a useful tool to further delineate risk.

-Marked proteinuria with nephrotic syndrome (UACR >220 mg/mmol [1946.9 mg/g], hypoalbuminaemia and oedema) leads to more evident dyslipidaemia that is associated with premature CVD and progressive kidney disease.
-Apo B containing lipoproteins (including LDL, VLDL, IDL and Lp(a)) increase and severe hypertriglyceridaemia occurs due to reduced clearance secondary to decreased LPL and hepatic lipase activity and overall increased hepatic lipoprotein synthesis.
-Increased expression of proprotein convertase subtilisin-kexin 9 (PCSK9) also results in reduced LDL clearance.
-In nephrotic syndrome, LCAT activity is reduced and cholesterol ester transfer protein (CETP) is activated leading to production of immature HDL.
-20,23-33
+Marked proteinuria with nephrotic syndrome (urine ACR >220 mg/mmol, hypoalbuminaemia and oedema) leads to more evident dyslipidaemia that is associated with premature CVD and progressive kidney disease.25 Apo B containing lipoproteins (including LDL, VLDL, IDL and Lp(a)) increase and severe hypertriglyceridaemia occurs due to reduced clearance secondary to decreased LPL and hepatic lipase activity and overall increased hepatic lipoprotein synthesis.
+Increased expression of proprotein convertase subtilisin-kexin 9 (PCSK9) also results in reduced LDL clearance.25 In nephrotic syndrome, LCAT activity is reduced and cholesterol ester transfer protein (CETP) is activated leading to production of immature HDL.^{20,25-35}